rahul-rn/FleetScheduler/README.md

 An app that will provide different options for scheduling the charging of trucks on available chargers.

 Details:
-  - Using Jetpack Compose for UI and a tabbed view to display three screens
+- A tabbed view to display three screens
   -  Scheduler
     - Display list of charging with assigned vehicle
     - An UI option to toggle scheduling algorithms